super-miner/Core-Launcher/README.md

 5. Dedicated Servers at the default Steam install location will appear in the list and can also be managed

 > [!Note]
-> There is not currently a way to change the server or client location
+> There is currently no way to change the server or client location

 ## Roadmap